PHPirates/django-template/readme.md

 1. Test that it works by opening a new bash window and check that you can login with eve without needing to enter your password.

 ## Firewall and fail2ban
-1. Install a firewall, `sudo apt-get install ufw`.
+1. Install a firewall, `sudo apt install ufw`.
 1. Allow SSH (22), Postgres (5432), http (80) and https (443) and other things you can think of: `sudo ufw allow xxx` where `xxx` is a port number.
 1. `sudo ufw enable` and check with `sudo ufw status`.
 1. Before closing your existing connection to the server, check if you can login to a new session!
 Otherwise you could lock yourself out.